aws/aws-sdk-js-v3/clients/client-observabilityadmin/README.md

 AWS SDK for JavaScript ObservabilityAdmin Client for Node.js, Browser and React Native.

 <p>
-Amazon CloudWatch Obsersavability Admin to control temletry config for your AWS Organization or account.
-Telemetry config conﬁg to discover and understand the state of telemetry conﬁguration for your AWS resources from a central view in the CloudWatch console.
-Telemetry conﬁg simpliﬁes the process of auditing your telemetry collection conﬁgurations across multiple resource types across your AWS Organization or account.
+You can use Amazon CloudWatch Observability Admin to discover and understand the state of telemetry configuration in CloudWatch for your Amazon Web Services Organization or account.
+This simplifies the process of auditing your telemetry collection configurations across multiple resource types within your Amazon Web Services Organization or account.
+By providing a consolidated view, it allows you to easily review and manage telemetry settings, helping you ensure proper monitoring and data collection across your Amazon Web Services environment.
 For more information, see <a href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/telemetry-config-cloudwatch.html">Auditing CloudWatch telemetry conﬁgurations</a> in the CloudWatch User Guide.</p>
 <p>For information on the permissions you need to use this API, see <a href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/auth-and-access-control-cw.html">Identity and access management for Amazon CloudWatch</a> in the CloudWatch User Guide.</p>